Resource Library

 Start Reading

 Do your gums appear to be receding or pulling away from your teeth?
 If so, you are not alone.
-According to research, three out of four adults have some form of gum disease, including receding gums around at least one tooth.
-Even younger adults can have the condition, causing discomfort and sensitivity in the recessed areas.
+According to research, 70.1% of adults 65 years and older have gum disease, which can include receding gums around at least one tooth.
+Even younger adults can have the condition, with 47% of adults age 30 or older affected by gum disease that can lead to receding gums.

-Although gums don’t grow back once they are lost, treatment options can prevent further damage and reduce discomfort.
-At Penn Dental Family Practice, our experienced periodontists routinely address gum recession using the most advanced dental technology and care methods.
-We strive to find the best treatment for each individual’s case.
+At Penn Dental Family Practice, our experienced periodontists routinely address how to fix receding gums using the most advanced dental technology and care methods to find the best treatment for each individual’s case.

 You may be wondering what causes your gums to recede.
 The answer varies from patient to patient, but typically gum recession is caused by one of the following conditions:

 Periodontitis.
 Untreated gingivitis can progress into periodontitis or gum disease.
-Chronic inflammation as a result of periodontitis, can cause receding gums as well as contribute to bone and tooth loss.
+Chronic inflammation due to periodontitis can cause receding gums and contribute to bone and tooth loss.

 Brushing the wrong way.
 Brushing your teeth too vigorously or with a hard-bristled toothbrush can accelerate gum recession and increase irritation.